 Our discussion and analysis of operating results and financial condition are based upon our financial statements.
 The preparation of financial statements requires us to estimate the effect of various matters that are inherently uncertain as of the date of the financial statements.
 Each of these required estimates varies in regard to the level of judgement involved and its potential impact on our reported financial results.
 Estimates are deemed critical when a different estimate could have reasonably been used or where changes in the estimates are reasonably likely to occur from period to period, and would materially impact our financial position, changes in financial position or results of operations.
-Our significant accounting policies are discussed under note 4 to our consolidated financial statements for the year ended January 31, 2015 included in our prospectus filed on June 4, 2015.
-There have been no material changes to the critical accounting policies and estimates since January 31, 2015, with the exception of the estimation related to the embedded derivative liability, which was settled June 10, 2015.
+Our significant accounting policies are discussed under note 4 to our audited consolidated financial statements for the year ended January 31, 2015 included in our prospectus filed on June 4, 2015.
+There have been no material changes to the critical accounting policies and estimates since January 31, 2015, with the exception of the estimation related to the embedded derivative liability, which was settled June 10, 2015, and those policies disclosed in our condensed interim consolidated financial statements as at and for the three and nine-month periods ended October 31, 2015.